Contact Us

 3. UV Notch Block to Pixera Setup

-You’ll find the block and the dfx file in the download package
+You’ll find the Block and the Project file in the download package.

-To export a scene for UV mapping we first need a 3d model with correct UVs.
-In this example I use the Dodekaeder provided by Pixera.
+To export a scene for UV mapping we first need a 3D model with correct UVs.
+In this example, we use the Dodekaeder provided by Pixera.

 Now in our case the UV Camera Node displays our UV content correctly.